 User Interface Guide

-This document describes the operation of the user interface.
+This document explains how to use the user interface.
 For more information about each module, refer to Modules Guide.

 Project